Elections in Canada: National (federal) elections

 Although the law allows for a five-year gap between election and dissolution, there have been in fact only two gaps since 1974 that approached the five-year limit: 1974-1979 and 1988-1993.
 When no party secures a majority of seats, it is common for a government to last just a couple years or less.
 (The 1979 government of Joe Clark lasted just six months.)
 As well, a party with a majority of seats may decide to call an election early, hoping to win more seats and fearing that postponement will lower its chances for reelection.
 At the federal level, there have been eight general elections since 2000.

-All provinces had brought in fixed-term legislation, dictating that a government will run only four years, but even where such legislation is in effect, variation is possible.

 It is also possible for a general election to be delayed should Canada be embroiled in a war or insurrection.
 This provision was enacted to allow Prime Minister Sir Robert Borden to delay a federal election for about a year during the First World War.
 Since then, the provision has only been used twice, both times by provincial governments — Ontario delayed an election for a few weeks in the year following the Armistice in 1918.
 Saskatchewan was the only jurisdiction to delay a general election by more than a year, due to World War II, but held an election in 1944, one week more than six years after the previous vote.

 The Canadian population generally misunderstands the electoral system, with most citizens believing they vote to directly elect the prime minister; that the majority choice is elected in each district; that a majority government in the House of Commons had support of a majority of voters; that a party with the most seats in the House of Commons has the right to control the House of Commons.
 In 2008, Conservative politicians tried to use the public's misconception of how governments are formed to defend its decision to maintain its grip on power despite not having a majority of seats in the House of Commons.
 (Note: For example, during the paliarmentary dispute in 2008, the Cabinet tried to convince the public that its attempt to prorogue Parliament to avoid a motion of no confidence brought by the opposition parties was legitimate, saying the Canadian parliamentary system determined the party holding the most seats had "won" the election.)
 Attempts to correct erroneous claims are often delegitimized as politically motivated.